 U.S. GAAP requires the management of a plan to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015 and 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions.
 In 2016, the Company was notified by the IRS that for tax year 2014, the Plan was selected for examination.
-The examination is in the preliminary stages and no issues have been identified or are anticipated.
+The examination was completed with no adjustments.
 The Company has not been notified of any other audits for other periods.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2012.
+The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2015.